jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/InterleavedImageFormat.rst

 `InterleavedImageFormat`_
 =========================

-When talking about interleaved and `PlanarImageFormat`_ the main difference is how they are store in memory.
+When talking about interleaved and :doc:`PlanarImageFormat <PlanarImageFormat>` the main difference is how they are store in memory.

 Interleaved images have all color components needed to represent a pixel